CesarCoelho/xtcetools/README.md

 ## Building Toolkit and Application ##

-### Maven and Java 8 ###
+### Maven and Java Versions ###

-This project can be built using Maven under Java 8, but Maven support is still experimental.
-The full source code compiles and all unit tests are OK but integration tests are still not supported.
+This project can be built using Java 8 or 11 using the Maven build system.

 ### Using NetBeans 8.x or Eclipse 4.7.x ###